the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 coverage = np.mean(hits)
 ```

-The key thing to note here is how cheap this basic **text inclusion** is.
+The beauty of this check?
+It's cheap.
 No need for LLMs, complex processing, or anything beyond a simple list comprehension.

 Of course, it's not perfect (e.g., the coverage for this example will drop from 100% to 83% if `logs` aren't mentioned, specifically), but it gives you a quick and easy guardrail against regressions.